spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

 Please see additional information on the 2023 US Benefit Plans:

 * Need help selecting a plan?
 Check out the [PlanSelect Tool](https://myplanselect.com/navigation/Gitlab/2022) to help you find a plan that best suits your needs.
+You can also reach out to the [Cigna One Guide Service](https://drive.google.com/file/d/1eIvtYtYPSt3Q0h-Byd16CFFfT0bxv8yF/view?usp=sharing) to walk through the GitLab Cigna plans available.

-* Review the [2023 US Benefits Guide](https://drive.google.com/file/d/1vwdEJIdqogqbfFpwcRVC1cHcjH4SsckR/view?usp=sharing) for full plan details and updated plan rates.
+* Review the [2023 US Benefits Guide](https://drive.google.com/file/d/1vwdEJIdqogqbfFpwcRVC1cHcjH4SsckR/view?usp=sharing) for full plan details and updated plan rates. - Candidates and New hires who are about to start with GitLab can view this document by clicking on the link and requesting access, access will be granted shortly after request.

 * Watch the [2023 US Benefits Video](https://www.brainshark.com/willis/vu?pi=zIgzfm1iozgaiCz0) for a full review of the benefit plans.

+* Watch the [High Deductible (HDHP) & HSA Deep dive Webinar](https://drive.google.com/file/d/1N9DpIyoqKnoDWDZdoU8MlWV_NB30GZeu/view?usp=sharing) to learn more about this health plan and the tax advantages of enrolling in the HDHP plan with an HSA.

 * GitLab offers Mental Wellnesss Services through [Modern Health](https://about.gitlab.com/handbook/total-rewards/benefits/modern-health/).
 In addition to these services, team members that enroll in the Cigna and Kaiser plans have access to their network of [Mental Health Programs and Resources](https://drive.google.com/file/d/1LT_LG1Px3xrGMBP0-iMPXaFyQvopfSiL/view?usp=sharing)